Copyright © 2008-2018 Master's Academy. All rights reserved.

 Dear God, Make me sensitive as I discipline my students and as I observe the struggles of my coworkers.
 May I never be anxious to reveal someone's weaknesses.
 Should I desire to become involved in gossip, quickly reprimand me.
 Tug on my heart and remind me to seek the glory of God rather than the glory of man.

-AS LONG AS THERE IS LIFE THERE IS HOPE
+AS LONG AS THERE IS LIFE, THERE IS HOPE AND VALUE

 Ecclesiastes 9:4 Anyone who is among the living has hope--even a live dog is better off than a dead lion!

 Do you ever feel that there is no hope for you or possibly no hope for one of your students?
 This Bible verse reminds us that where there is life, there is hope.
-As we grow older, we often realize that our productive classroom years are fading.
-Our accomplishments seem so small; we wish we had done more or done some things differently.
-Sometimes we feel that we have wasted our best years just spinning our wheels.
+As the school year winds down, we realize that the productive school days are almost gone.
+Our accomplishments seem small; we wish we could have done more.
 The students we did not reach, and the students who never cared seem to haunt our memories.
 Our victories seem insignificant.
 STOP!
 LISTEN!
 As long as there is life "It ain"t over."

 God grants life for a "purpose."
 He has a purpose for your existence.
 Your place of employment and/or job assignment may change through the years, but you will always have a "purpose."
 We need to discover God’s purpose in each day and pursue it with all our might.
 Too often we seek the "big picture" before we begin the puzzle.
 But often God asks us to place each piece of our puzzle before Him daily, and He will bring the big picture into focus in His time.